Hugh Palliser

-Admiral Sir Hugh Palliser, 1st Baronet (26 February 1723 – 19 March 1796) was a Royal Navy officer and politician.
-As captain of the 58-gun HMS Eagle he engaged and defeated the French 50-gun Duc d'Aquitain off Ushant in May 1757 during the Seven Years' War.
-He went on to serve as Commodore Governor of Newfoundland, then Controller of the Navy and then First Naval Lord.
+Admiral of the White Sir Hugh Palliser, 1st Baronet (26 February 1723 – 19 March 1796) was a Royal Navy officer, politician and colonial administrator.
+As captain of the 58-gun HMS Eagle, he engaged and defeated the French 50-gun Duc d'Aquitain off Ushant in May 1757 during the Seven Years' War.
+Palliser went on to serve as Commodore Governor of Newfoundland, then Controller of the Navy and then First Naval Lord.
 During the American Revolutionary War he came into a famous dispute with Augustus Keppel over his conduct as third-in-command of the Channel Fleet at the inconclusive Battle of Ushant in July 1778; the dispute led to Palliser being court-martialled; he was acquitted.
 In retirement Palliser became Governor of Greenwich Hospital.

 Early life

 Palliser was the only son of Hugh Palliser and Mary Robinson and was born at Kirk Deighton, in the West Riding of Yorkshire (now in North Yorkshire).
 The family had estates in Yorkshire and Ireland.
 His parents died when he was still young, so he and his sisters were (probably) raised by relatives on his mother's side.
-He entered the navy in 1735 as a midshipman on HMS Aldborough commanded by his uncle Nicholas Robinson.
+He entered the Royal Navy in 1735 as a midshipman on HMS Aldborough, which was captained by his uncle Nicholas Robinson.
 He followed his uncle to HMS Kennington in 1737, and then to HMS Tiger and HMS Essex.